jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 ## [1]  TRUE  TRUE FALSE FALSE
 ```

-Finally you can have character vectors:
+Finally, you can have character vectors:

 ```r